Federal Direct Parent PLUS Loans

 - Where Do I Complete the Application?

 - Parent borrowers can complete the online application at www.studentloans.gov.
-Parent borrowers should sign in or create a profile using their own Social Security Number and Federal PIN (not the student’s).
+Parent borrowers should sign in or create a profile using their own Social Security Number and FSA ID (not the student’s).
 Parent borrowers can click on ‘Request PLUS Loan’ to complete an application.
 A credit check is completed as part of the application process.

 Tips for Completing the Application:

-- If the parent borrower does not have a PIN or needs a duplicate one sent, one can be obtained or requested by visiting the Federal PIN website at www.pin.ed.gov.
+- If the parent borrower does not have an FSA ID or needs reset their password, they can do so by visiting the FSA ID website at fsaid.ed.gov.

 - Complete an application for the current award year the student will be enrolled at Columbia College Chicago.